YimingYang23/FASTopoWM/README.md

 # FastSlowTopo
-This is the official project repository for "FASTopo: Fast-Slow Lane Segment Topology Reasoning System with Latent World Models"
+This is the official project repository for "FASTopo: Fast-Slow Lane Segment Topology Reasoning with Latent World Models"

 ## Visualization